 Triphasic pulse: Balanced three-stage stimulation pulse.

-In turn, this allows higher stimulation levels without stimulation the facial nerve.
+In turn, this allows higher stimulation levels without stimulation of the facial nerve.
 This allows patients with otosclerosis to benefit from more normal maximum comfort levels for better speech understanding and hearing outcomes.

 Audiology Case Study: Triphasic Fitting